 Dave is also passionate about airplanes.
 He holds a private pilot’s license, owns his own plane and is a member of multiple aerospace industry associations.
 A few years ago, a pilot friend from one of those associations asked Dave to put a team together to help streamline aircraft production.
 That team delivered a successful project and Dave has since built a healthy aerospace consulting practice.

-His success is well earned.
-Ask anyone who knows him and they’ll tell you he and his wife share the fruits of their labor and their gratitude by giving back.
-When one of his former clients lost his job due to a merger, my colleague hired him immediately.
-He served on the board of a start-up company for a new aircraft largely used for disaster relief and quietly worked to help them secure the additional funding they needed.
+Dave’s success is well earned and well spent.
+Anyone who knows him will tell you he and his wife share the fruits of their labor and their gratitude by giving back.
+When one of his former clients lost his job due to a merger, Dave hired him immediately.
+He has also served on the board of a start-up company for a new aircraft that is designed for disaster relief, and quietly worked to help them secure additional funding they needed.
 His genuine interest in other people shows with everyone he meets.

 Great networkers like Dave are never really networking—they’re having a conversation.
 Take a fresh look at all the people you meet.
 Whether your Lyft driver or barista is building a startup or not, enrich your life and theirs with a conversation.
 No matter where it leads.

 Leah Ward-Lee is a management consultant and business writer based on Amelia Island, Florida and the author of $1,000 Start-Ups.